 - Tires.
 Worn tires can decrease a driver’s braking capability.
 Additionally, old tires are generally more prone to tread separation and failure.

 - Windshields and wipers.
-Cracked windshields and ineffective wipers can result in low visibility, making a trucker driver more likely to crash.
+Cracked windshields and ineffective wipers can result in low visibility, making a truck driver more likely to crash.

 - Brakes.
 Trucks usually have air brake systems, which are better suited to stopping such large, heavy vehicles.
 However, without regular maintenance checks, these brakes may weaken or fail.
 If a truck driver cannot stop, especially at high speeds, a catastrophic crash is likely.